coastal Wildlife Refuge Society

 Educational Grant Program through Coastal Wildlife Refuge Society

-(Teachers scroll to bottom area of page and click on 'click here' to download CWRS Educational Grant forms)
+(Teachers scroll down and click on 'click here' to download CWRS Educational Grant forms)

 The Coastal Wildlife Refuge Society (CWRS) is the non-profit support group for Alligator River and Pea Island National Wildlife Refuges One of the major goals of CWRS is to foster educational opportunities for K-12 groups, utilizing the resources of the refuges for educational enrichment and encouraging students to explore the riches of these coastal environments.